Last update: 6/5/2021

-Yes, you can travel to Aruba right now as long as you are not coming from Brazil, Peru, or Venezuela.
+Yes, you can travel to Aruba right now as long as you are not coming from Brazil, South Africa, or Venezuela.

-There are currently 360+ active cases and 57 deaths due to COVID-19 in Aruba as of today.
+There are currently 450+ active cases and 90+ deaths due to COVID-19 in Aruba as of today.
 The CDC classifies travel to Aruba as “Level 4- Very High Risk.”
 If you have a pre-existing condition or any health condition that could increase your chances of serious illness, do not travel to Aruba.
-Additionally, even if you are not high-risk, you might want to reconsider travel to Aruba.
+Additionally, even if you are not high-risk, you might want to reconsider traveling to Aruba.

-Yes, travelers from Brazil, Peru, and Venezuela cannot currently enter Aruba.
+Yes, travelers from Brazil, South Africa, and Venezuela cannot currently enter Aruba.

-No, you do not need to quarantine upon arrival as long as you have proof of a negative PCR test result that was obtained within 72-12 hours of travel to Aruba.
-If you choose to get tested on arrival in Aruba instead, you will have to self-isolate until you receive a negative test result, which could take up to 24 hours.
+No, you do not need to quarantine upon arrival as long as you have proof of a negative molecular test result that was obtained within 72-12 hours of travel to Aruba.
+If you do not have a valid pre-arrival molecular test result, you will undergo testing on arrival in Aruba and must self-isolate until you receive a negative test result, which could take up to 24 hours.

-Yes, there is currently a curfew from 11 PM to 5 AM.
+Yes, there is currently a daily curfew from 10 PM to 5 AM.

 No, there are no restrictions on intercity and interregional travel.